 5. Poor user engagement metrics

-Google considers user engagement signals, such as bounce rate and dwell time, to assess content quality.
+To assess content quality, Google considers user engagement signals, such as bounce rate and dwell time.

 If AI-generated content fails to capture user interest, resulting in high bounce rates, it can be flagged as low-value.